syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Batch Operation**

-To perform Batch Operation, define Edit Mode as [Batch] and define [BatchUrl] porperty in the SfDataManager.
-Use the Add toolbar button to insert new rows into the batch mode.
-To edit cell, double click the desried cell and update the value as requirement.
-To delete the desired record, simply select the record and press delete toolbar button.
-Now all the CRUD operations will be executed in batch mode only.
-Upon clicking the Update toolbar button will update the newly added ,edited records or deleted record from the Orders table using the single API **POST** request.
+To perform Batch Operations, define the Edit Mode as [Batch] and specify the [BatchUrl] property in the SfDataManager.
+Use the "Add" toolbar button to insert new rows in batch mode.
+To edit a cell, double-click the desired cell and update the value as required.
+To delete a record, simply select the record and press the "Delete" toolbar button.
+Now, all CRUD operations will be executed in batch mode.
+Clicking the "Update" toolbar button will update the newly added, edited records, or deleted records from the Orders table using a single API **POST** request.

 {% highlight razor %}
  // Performs BatchUpdate operation